 - change your personal contact information;

 - access information about the Employee Assistance Program (EAP).

 It is the members’ responsibility to ensure that the information included on this site is accurate.
 If it is not, contact the HR department at the Board.

-- Complete and return your Intent to Remain Form (mailed to you); and,
+- Complete and return your Intent to Remain Form prior to May 31; and,

 The Qualifications Evaluations Council of Ontario (QECO) evaluates your salary category placement based on academic criteria, providing you with a Statement of Evaluation that must be submitted to the Board.
 If you are in an LTO assignment, it is imperative that the Board has a current QECO statement to ensure you are paid appropriately.

 You have five (5) months from the start date of your LTO assignment to provide the Board with a QECO Statement of Evaluation that would make you eligible for a higher salary retroactive to the beginning of the assignment.

 If you are not yet at Category A4, QECO encourages you to formally apply for upgrading advice or re-evalutation on a yearly basis to ensure that you are on the most expedient route to a higher category.